 Acid-base balance and acidosis

-When acid levels in the body are in balance with the base levels in the body, the pH measure of blood is around 7.4.
+When acid levels in the body are in balance with the base levels, the pH of blood is around 7.4.

-The narrow pH range for normal function is between 7.35 and 7.45.
+The narrow pH range for expected function is between

-Metabolic acidosis does not occur as a result of increased CO2 from abnormal air exchange in the lungs.
-Instead, increased acid production in the body or a loss of bicarbonate might lead to metabolic acidosis, in addition to other causes.
+Metabolic acidosis does not result from increased CO2 due to unhealthy air exchange in the lungs.
+Instead, it may stem from an overproduction of acid in the body or a loss of bicarbonate, among other factors.

 Respiratory acidosis occurs when breathing out does not get rid of enough CO2.
-The increased CO2 that remains results in an acidic state.
-This can occur as a result of respiratory problems, such as COPD.
+The increased CO2 that remains results in overly acidic blood.
+This can result from respiratory problems, such as COPD.

-Hypercapnia in chronic respiratory acidosis can persist without dangerously acidic blood because of the body’s responses to compensate.
-The kidneys get rid of more acid and reabsorb more base to try and create a balance.
+In people with chronic respiratory acidosis, hypercapnia can persist without the level of acid in the blood becoming dangerous because of the body’s responses to compensate.
+The kidneys get rid of more acid and reabsorb more base to try and restore a balance.

-Immediate medical attention is necessary if this kidney function is no longer enough to maintain the balance of acids and bases.
-A person should also seek medical attention in the event of acute respiratory acidosis from respiratory failure.
+Immediate medical attention is necessary if this kidney response is no longer enough to maintain the balance of acids and bases.
+A person should also receive urgent medical attention if acute respiratory acidosis results from respiratory failure.

-The symptoms of respiratory acidosis are generally the effects of raised CO2.
+The symptoms of respiratory acidosis stem from the effects of raised CO2 levels.

-In chronic respiratory acidosis, these symptoms are less noticeable than in acute respiratory acidosis, because compensating responses in the body tend to keep blood pH near normal.
+The symptoms of chronic respiratory acidosis are less noticeable than those of acute respiratory acidosis, because in chronic cases, the body compensates to help keep the blood pH balanced.

 These symptoms can include:

-In acute respiratory acidosis, or if chronic respiratory acidosis gets progressively worse over time, the effects of raised CO2 in the brain become more severe.
+In people with acute respiratory acidosis or chronic respiratory acidosis that worsens over time, the effects of raised CO2 in the brain become more severe.